 Electricity and magnetism are one of the most interesting topics in physics.
 In this article, we will learn about the concepts of magnetism and electricity and the relationship between them.
-We shall also learn the magnetism and electricity definition, interesting concepts like electron movement, conductors, semiconductor and insulators, and magnetic field.
+We shall also learn the magnetism and electricity definition, interesting concepts like electron movement, conductors, semiconductors and insulators, and magnetic field.

 What Is Electricity?

 Electricity is the presence and motion of charged particles.
 How does energy travel through copper wire and through space?
 What is electric current, electromotive force, and what makes a landing light turn on or a hydraulic pump motor run?
 Each of these questions requires an understanding of many basic principles.
 By adding one basic idea on top of other basic ideas, it becomes possible to answer most of the interesting and practical questions about electricity or electronics.
 Our understanding of electric current must begin with the nature of matter.
 All matter is composed of molecules.
 All molecules are made up of atoms, which are themselves made up of electrons, protons, and neutrons.

 These are materials that do not conduct electrical current very well or not at all.
 Good examples of these are glass, ceramic, and plastic.
 Under normal conditions, atoms in these materials do not produce free electrons.
 The absence of the free electrons means that electrical current cannot be conducted through the material.
 Only when the material is in an extremely strong electrical field will the outer electrons be dislodged.
 This action is called breakdown and usually causes physical damage to the insulator.